Reference Guide

 Repairs vs. Capital Improvements

 Repairs restore property to its original condition and are deductible as current expenses.
-Improvements add value, extend useful life, or adapt the property to a new use—these must be capitalized and depreciated.
+Improvements add value, extend useful life, or adapt the property to a new use.
+These must be capitalized and depreciated.
 The time you spend on either counts toward your hours, but the tax treatment of the cost is different.
+The distinction between repairs and improvements is detailed in IRS Publication 527, Chapter 1.
 When in doubt, consult your CPA.

 Investor time vs. Operator time